aalok1993/combinatorial-hives/README.md

   3. Sequential Spectrum Matrix (SSM)
   4. Alternating Sequential Spectrum Matrix (ASSM)

 For sampling augmenting hives using octahedron recurrence for the four different types of matrices use the following commands.
-The command and the resulting augmented hives are shown below.
+The command and the resulting augmented hives (mean and variance) are shown below.

 `python octahedron_recurrence.py --matrix_type GUE --M 1000 --N 250 --sig_X 1 --sig_Y 1 --LA_diff 1000`